Acacia pubescens: Description

 Acacia pubescens grows as a shrub to small tree anywhere from 1 to 5 m high.
 The smooth bark is grey-brown in colour, and the branches can have a slightly drooping or weeping habit.
 Like all wattles, the downy wattle has leaf-like structures known as phyllodes which are compound (pinnate) and measure 1.5–6.5 cm in length with 3 to 12 pairs of smaller "leaves" or pinnae, each 0.5–2.5 cm long, and themselves composite - composed of 5 to 20 pairs of pinnules.

-Arranged in racemes, the globular yellow flowers appear in spring (August to October), peaking in September.
+Arranged in racemes, the globular yellow flowers appear from late winter to spring (August to October), peaking in September.
 Each flower head contains 12 to 20 flowers.
 Flowering is followed by the development of 3–7 cm long seed pods, which ripen over October to December.